-There are 43 locally elected councillors representing 42 wards who sit on the various committees of the Council, the current political make-up (at 31st March 2021) of the Council is 25 Conservative, 9 Labour, 6 Independent members and 3 Liberal Democrat Councillors.
+Following the Local Government elections in May 2022, there are 46 locally elected councillors representing 39 Monmouthshire wards who sit on the various committees of the Council, with the current political make-up of the Council being 22 Labour; 18 Conservative; 5 Independent; 1 Green Party.

-The Cabinet and elected members are supported by the Council's Senior Leadership Team which is led by the Chief Executive.
+The Cabinet and elected members are supported by the Council's Strategic Leadership Team which is led by the Chief Executive.
 For management purposes the Council's operations are organised into Service Areas each of which is headed by a chief officer reporting to the Chief Executive.
 The Service Areas with a brief overview of their functions are: